roadrunner-server/roadrunner-docs/docs/en/customization/events-bus.md

 - `[AVAILABLE SINCE RR v2.6.0]`

-RR events bus might be useful when one plugin raises some event on which another plugin should react.
-For example, plugins like sentry might log errors from the `http` plugin.
+The RR events bus might be useful when one plugin raises some event on which another plugin should react.
+For example, plugins like `Temporal` might read events from the `worker_watcher`.

 ## Simple subscription